CitiesSkylinesMultiplayer/CSM/README.md

 - [ ] Automatic Build Script.
 - [ ] Keep track of and view clients connected to a server.
-- [ ] Client can request a list of other clients conencted to the server.
+- [ ] Client can request a list of other clients connected to the server.
 - [ ] Build event system around client join, leave etc.

 ### Phase 3